jhoffman5/student_accessible_files/comporg/p6/README.md

 The Super Block is in block 1.
 It tells you how many inodes are in the file system.
 From this you can compute the number of blocks devoted to the inode array beginning at block 2.

 After the inode array, the bit map blocks are found.
-In the file systems you will be given, there exists only **one** block in this part of the file system.
+In the file system images you will be given, there exists only **one** block in this part of the file system.
 The bit map contains a bit for every block.
 If a block is available, its bit will be zero.

 After the bit map block comes the data blocks.